rhedin/Abe_ecal/ecal.md

 ```

 #### `del(listormap, indexorkey) : listormap`
 Del removes an item from a list or map.
+Only the returned value should be used further.

 Parameter | Description
 -|-